How the man behind K-pop sensation BTS is reinventing the music business

 I don’t read a lot of books by business leaders or CEOs, but I recently read something by Jeff Bezos about this obsession with the customer.
 We have always focused on the content and the fan.

 FC: Big Hit has described the combination of Weverse and Weply as the foundation for a “one-stop music service.”
-Is this the start of a “super app,” for the music business, and can it go global?
+Is this the start of a “super app” for the music business, and can it go global?

 Bang: No other app has both the community functions and the commerce function that Weverse and Weply have.
 The difference with the American music market is that the rights are distributed among many different entities.
 There are the record labels, the artists themselves, management companies.
 It’s very difficult for these rights to be gathered into one place.
 So creating something like Weverse or these apps will be very difficult in the United States.
 In the next two years, as you begin to collect more and more data, there will be other entities and other parties [that are going] to want to come into this ecosystem and enter into these apps.
 We already have other companies asking whether they can also become a part of this system and part of the app.

-FC: What the other functions would a fan would be looking for from a one-stop music business service?
+FC: What other functions would a fan would be looking for from a one-stop music business service?

 Bang: The users and the fans come and share their experience and consume media through this sharing experience and liking each other’s content.
 The commerce component is not just selling the goods; the community function and the commerce function will continue to be very closely integrated.
 For example, the customer [could have the] ability to share their experience on their purchases.
 The two legs will be integrated.
 There will be various other online businesses that are confidential for now, but these sort of other businesses will be announced in the next year.
-[You might see] a currency or sort of a unified credit system that will be a part of the ecosystem, and [more examples] of integrating the online and offline experience of the customer.
+[You might see] a currency or sort of a unified credit system that will be a part of the ecosystem and [more examples] of integrating the online and offline experience of the customer.
 We have a concert that’s coming up in Korea in October, and we’re planning to test many of the things that I mentioned.
-For example, a fan can order merchandise at home, or they can buy it on site, but through the Weply app, or they can preorder at home and then pick it up on site and they’ll be able to do this on the app.
+For example, a fan can order merchandise at home, or they can buy it on site, but through the Weply app, or they can preorder at home and then pick it up on site, and they’ll be able to do this on the app.
 They’ll be able to then do the same thing with a pop-up store and choose whatever purchasing option they would like.

 FC: How has your background as a songwriter and musician helped you as a business leader?

-Bang: Actually, I think the creative side was a bad influence on management because to be an effective creator there needs to be sort of unilateral decision making.
+Bang: Actually, I think the creative side was a bad influence on management because to be an effective creator, there needs to be sort of unilateral decision-making.
 We can’t really get good content through consensus.
-So actually in the beginning, when I began to manage the company, there were a lot of setbacks because initially I said, basically, I’m always right, and that did not lead to good management and we experienced a series of failures.
+So actually in the beginning, when I began to manage the company, there were a lot of setbacks because initially I said, basically, I’m always right, and that did not lead to good management, and we experienced a series of failures.

-I studied aesthetics [in college] which is sort of [like] philosophy, a discipline or study [where] we focus a lot on different views or perspectives, and I think that is why eventually I began to ask, “What is effective decision making, and what is the vision?”
-I [gave] all the staff and the employees a very high level of autonomy and independence so they can drive themselves.
-And this is what creates the foundation for the basis for an effective decision making in an organization.
+I studied aesthetics [in college], which is sort of [like] philosophy, a discipline or study [where] we focus a lot on different views or perspectives, and I think that is why eventually I began to ask, “What is effective decision-making, and what is the vision?”
+I [gave] all the staff and the employees a very high level of autonomy and independence, so they can drive themselves.
+And this is what creates the foundation for the basis for an effective decision-making in an organization.

 [But] it is still very important to be able to turn on the creative side, or turn it off and then focus on [business].
 What I have done well is to create a sound management system.
 In our companies of today, we have very good managers and a very good management team.
 They can run the company when I concentrate on the creative side.